ShivangNPatel/BookStore/ReadMe.txt

-create the .md file then pull it
+create the Readme.md file then pull it

-Select a theme of the bootstrap and the copy the code of NavBar and also download the bootstrap.min.css Then change the name of bootstrap.css to bootstrap.bk.css, then add a download file bootstrap.min.css to wwwroot < lib < bootstrap < dist < css
+Select a Vapor theme of the bootstrap and the copy the code of NavBar and also download the bootstrap.min.css Then change the name of bootstrap.css to bootstrap.bk.css, then add a download file bootstrap.min.css to wwwroot < lib < bootstrap < dist < css
 After then paste the code into bootstrap.min.css.